 - Sabino: (pronounced: sa bee no) Often confused with roan, Sabino is a slight spotting pattern characterized by high white on legs, belly spots, white markings on the face extending past the eyes and/or patches of roaning patterns standing alone or on the edges of white markings.

 When you hear someone say a horse has a lot of Chrome you might think "what are they talking about?"
 Chrome on a horse is white markings.
-Matching Chrome is even more desirable.
-Matching Chrome is usually four leg markings all of a similar height.
-All socks or all stockings.
+Matching Chrome markings are even more desirable.
+Matching Chrome is usually four leg markings all of a similar height: all socks or all stockings.
 Chrome can also be on a horses face.
-It is usually a big evenly marked blaze or a nice star and snip that compliment each other.
+It is often a big evenly marked blaze or a beautiful star and snip that compliment each other.

 Do you have a horse with Chrome that you would like to add to this gallery?
 Please send the photo with a note to us at FindMyHorses1@gmail.com, and we will add the photo to this page.